caiqueoac/caiqueoac/README.md

 🔭 I’m currently working on Trybe.

-🌱 I’m currently learning JavaScript and .NET
+😄 I'm a software Engineer

+🌱 I’m looking to collaborate on React Projects

 How to reach me 📫: